On the generality of symmetry breaking and dissipative freezing in quantum trajectories: Theory

 where the index $\alpha$ runs over the $D$ distinct eigenvalues $\lambda_{\alpha}$ of $A$ and $\beta$ runs over the corresponding $d_{\alpha}$ degenerate eigenvectors $\ket{\alpha, \beta}$ for a given $\alpha$, i.e. $A\ket{\alpha, \beta} = \lambda_{\alpha}\ket{\alpha, \beta}$.
 Throughout this work we will use $\alpha$ to notate a `subspace' or `symmetry subspace' spanned by these degenerate vectors, and define a `block' as the operator space spanned by the $d_{\alpha}d_{\alpha'}$ elements $\ket{\alpha, \beta}\bra{\alpha', \beta'}$ with $\beta = 1 ... d_{\alpha}$ and $\beta' = 1... d_{\alpha'}$.
 We refer to a given block as `diagonal' if $\alpha = \alpha'$ and `off-diagonal' otherwise.
 Now, as the Hamiltonian and the jump operators all commute with $A$ it immediately follows that $A(O\ket{\alpha, \beta}) = \lambda_{\alpha}(O\ket{\alpha,\beta})$ for $O = H, L_{j}, L_{j}^{\dagger} \ \forall j$ and so they cannot map an eigenstate of $A$ out of its subspace.
 They are thus all `block-diagonal', meaning we can write them in the following form

 The presence of a strong symmetry therefore immediately implies there exists a simultaneous block-decomposition of the Hamiltonian and jump operators.
-We emphasize that the converse is also true, if there exists some basis $\{\ket{\alpha, \beta}\}$ in which the Hamiltonian and jump operators are simultaneously block-diagonal then there exists a strong symmetry of the system given by the operator $A$ in Eq. (\ref{Eq:SSDiag}) --- i.e. the operator which is just some scalar multiple of the identity matrix in each diagonal block and zero everywhere else.
+We emphasize that the converse is also true: if there exists some basis $\{\ket{\alpha, \beta}\}$ in which the Hamiltonian and jump operators are simultaneously block-diagonal then there exists a strong symmetry of the system given by the operator $A$ in Eq. (\ref{Eq:SSDiag}) --- i.e. the operator which is just some scalar multiple of the identity matrix in each diagonal block and zero everywhere else.
 Due to this strong symmetry there will be multiple steady states of the system, i.e. multiple density matrices $\rho_{\infty}$ which satisfy $\mathcal{L}\rho_{\infty} = 0$ \cite{StrongSymmetry1}.
-In fact, there will be at least $D$ trace unity Hermitian steady states.
-This can be understood from the fact that the projection of the Liouvillian into the superoperator space formed from two copies of a given diagonal block constitutes a valid CPTP map and that via Evan's theorem there will exist at least one trace unity steady state for such a map \cite{EvansTheorem1, EvansTheorem2}.
-There can also exist traceless steady states, or even traceless imaginary eigenmodes (modes $\rho_{\rm imag}$ with imaginary eigenvalues --- i.e. $\mathcal{L}\rho_{\rm imag} = {\rm i} \lambda \rho_{\rm imag}, \ \lambda \in \mathbb R_{\ne 0}$) of the Liouvillian which originate from the projection of the Liouvillian into the superoperator subspace formed from two copies of a given off-diagonal block.
-These eigenmodes involve coherences between states in different symmetry sectors, i.e. they have ${\rm Tr}(\rho \ket{\alpha, \beta}\bra{\alpha',\beta'}) \neq 0$ for $\alpha \neq \alpha'$.
-We will refer to them collectively as traceless, non-decaying modes and later in this work we will demonstrate how such modes prevent dissipative freezing.
+In fact, the basis of steady states (the nullspace of the Liouvillian) will contain at least $D$ trace unity Hermitian steady states.
+This is because the projection of the Liouvillian into the superoperator space formed from two copies of a given diagonal block constitutes a valid CPTP map and that via Evans' theorem there will exist at least one trace unity steady state for such a map \cite{EvansTheorem1, EvansTheorem2}.
+There can also exist traceless steady states, or even traceless imaginary eigenmodes (modes $\rho_{\rm imag}$ with imaginary eigenvalues --- i.e. $\mathcal{L}\rho_{\rm imag} = {\rm i} \lambda \rho_{\rm imag}, \ \lambda \in \mathbb R_{\ne 0}$) of the Liouvillian.
+In the case that these traceless modes are the eigenvectors of the projection of the Liouvillian into the superoperator subspace formed from two copies of a given off-diagonal block, we will refer them as `inter-sector traceless, non-decaying modes'.
+This is because they are solely comprised of coherences between states in different symmetry sectors, i.e. they have ${\rm Tr}(\rho \ket{\alpha, \beta}\bra{\alpha',\beta'}) \neq 0$ for $\alpha \neq \alpha'$.
+Later in this work we will demonstrate how such modes prevent dissipative freezing.